arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 If you're pulling branches after having worked in previous modules, you might have made local changes (for example, when you filled in exercise code) that will be overwritten by pulling the latest version.
 If you want to save your changes, consider making a copy of any exercise files and naming them something new.
 For example, if you have already worked in the `r_basics_transform_data` exercise files, you might want to save your version of `transform.Rmd` to `my_transform.Rmd`.
 That way, you can pull down the latest version of code, overwriting `transform.Rmd` while holding on to your changes in the new file.
 </div>

-## Reproducible Data Analysis and R Markdown
+## Consequences of Irreproducibility

 <div style = "align-items: center; display: flex;">

 <div style = "margin: 1rem; max-width: 65%; float:left;">
 Before we jump into coding, we want to talk about **reproducibility**.
 One of the most powerful aspects of working in the R environment is that it makes it straightforward to produce **reproducible data analyses**.

-Consider the following case study.
+Consider the following case study, which highlights potential consequences of **irreproducibile** research.

 In the mid-2000s, researchers at Duke University tried to use microarray gene expression data of tumor cells to predict sensitivity to chemotherapeutic agents.
 This approach generated a lot of excitement at the time, and the resulting work was published in high-profile journals.